Lea: "Thank you for freeing me, if only for a little while."

 Anders invokes this trope at the end when he blows up the Chantry.
 He believes it's better for Kirkwall mages to die fighting for their freedom than live under the Cricle.

 In the final mission of Warcraft III, Thrall said to Archimonde (who was about to kill him): "Our spirit is stronger than you know, demon!
 If we are to fall, then so be it!
 At least now we are free!"
-In the previous two games in the series, the orcs had been More than Mind Control servants to the demons.
+In the previous two games in the series, the orcs had been More Than Mind Control servants to the demons.
 Then he teleported away, so this may not count...

 A better example might be Thrall's friend Grom, who dies in battle against the demon Mannoroth, who originally corrupted the orcs.
 As he lays dying from his wounds, he remarks that at least he was able to free himself, to which Thrall responds, "No, my friend.. you've freed us all."
+(It's worth noting that Grom killed Mannoroth in the battle.
+What killed him was the fact demons explode when they die.)

 In Borderlands 2, Angel asks the player character(s) to end her suffering as her own father has kept her imprisoned as a living power source to charge a key necessary to unlock a superweapon.
 She is so desperate to be free of her situation that she sends the protagonist(s) extra ammo as they destroy the systems keeping her alive.